 Extreme Water Hazards: Furry Creek, Whistler, BC

-The 14th hole at Furry Creek, dubbed “Tee to Sea”, juts out into the waters of Howe Sound and tops the list of British Columbia’s most photographic golf holes.
+The 14th hole at Furry Creek, affectionately dubbed the “Tee to Sea,” juts out into the waters of Howe Sound and tops the list of British Columbia’s most photographic golf holes.
 It also tops the list of British Columbia’s most extreme water hazards.
 Many a ball has found a watery grave here, may they RIP.

 At least all those lost balls have found a final resting place at what is arguably BC’s most scenic golf course.
 Designed by Robert Muir Graves and built in 1993, Furry Creek offers panoramic views, dramatic play and, for an extra shot of extreme fun on the golf course, the odd encounter with wild life.